5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 ## INCOMPATIBLE COMPONENTS | HARDWARE LIMITATIONS

+- Discrete NVIDIA GPU – model not supported by macOS.
+Must be disabled in BIOS otherwise no Boot!
 - Intel Bluetooth/WIFI.
-You need a compatible card and a BIOS Unlock to disable the WLAN Card Whitelist using `1vyrain`
+You need a macOS compatible card and a BIOS Unlock to disable the WLAN Card Whitelist using `1vyrain`
-- Discrete NVIDIA GPU – model not supported by macOS.
-Must be disabled in BIOS!
 - Fingerprint Sensor - model not supported by macOS
 - VGA Port is not working.
 More info here: https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md#vga-support